babysean/babysean/README.md

 ### Hi there 👋

 Good day !
-I'm SangHoon Park who develops groupware from The Dongwha Enterprise, Republic of korea.
+I'm SangHoon Park who backend junior developer from Focus Media Korea, Republic of korea.

 If you want to contact me, please send me a message ✉️

 ### 🖥 Career
-🏢 The Dongwha Enterprise (2017.12 ~ current)
+🏢 The Dongwha Enterprise (2017.12 ~ 2022.06)
+🏢 Focus Media Korea (2022.06 ~ current)

 <!--
 **babysean/babysean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.